 - Teach Human Anatomy including Human Embryology on the BMBS, BSc Medical Sciences and Medical Imaging Programmes.

 - Facilitate PBL sessions on the BMBS Course

-- Supervise BMBS special study unit student projects and BSc Medical Science final year projects
+- Supervise BMBS special study unit student projects and BSc Medical Science small group and final year research projects.

 - The College Library liaison officer

-- Coordinator of the UEMS Pre-University Summer School
+- Lead/Coordinator of the UEMS Pre-University International Summer School for students recruitment.

 - University of Exeter Senator